 AppViewX fully integrates with GCP, and acts as a Registration Authority for certificates issued by the CAS.
 Its primary benefit, however, lies in its certificate and key lifecycle management and automation capabilities.
 Some of the functionality AppViewX provides in conjunction with Google Cloud CAS includes:

-- Auto-Enrollment of Certificates via SCEP, ACME, and EST: AppViewX facilitates auto-enrollment of certificates on endpoints via the aforementioned protocols.
+- Auto-Enrollment of Certificates via SCEP, ACME, EST, and CMP: AppViewX facilitates auto-enrollment of certificates on endpoints via the aforementioned protocols.
 Certificates can be enrolled on mobile devices using SCEP as well, and managed using Enterprise Mobility Management(EMM) or Mobile Device Management (MDM) tools.

 - Certificate Lifecycle Management: Certificates issued by CAS can be discovered and inventoried across a variety of endpoints.
 Renewals, revocations, self-service provisioning, enrollment, and monitoring operations can be performed from within the AppViewX platform.